AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

 [Dependency injection (DI)](https://en.wikipedia.org/wiki/Dependency_injection) allows developers to write cleaner, more modular, and testable code.
 It accomplishes this by creating discrete services that are passed around/created as needed.

-This guide will show you how to use Dependency Injection (DI) with _Avalonia UI_ and the MVVM pattern.
+This guide will show you step by step how to use Dependency Injection (DI) with _Avalonia UI_ and the MVVM pattern.

+## Step 0: Context and Initial Code

 Let's assume that you have an app with a MainViewModel, a BusinessService and a Repository.
 MainViewModel has a dependency on IBusinessService and BusinessService on IRepository.
 A simple implementation would look like this: